-Every company wants to delight customers with a high-quality product, and many organizations naturally focus on process improvements to reach quality goals.
-But organizational culture eats process for breakfast.
-So how do you create a culture of quality?
-New research on 850 employees who impact quality from 80 companies presents new strategies for shifting values, norms, beliefs, and habits.
+We all want to delight customers with a quality product, and many companies focus on process to reach quality goals.
+But culture eats process for breakfast.
+How do you create a culture of quality?

 The CMMI Institute has launched the Data Management Maturity (DMM)SM model.
 It can be used to improve data management, helping organizations to bridge the gap between business and IT.